 You can get support at Macquarie University or off-campus.
-You can see a psychologist at Macquarie University Campus Wellbeing, or a psychologist or counsellor at an external service.
-Campus Wellbeing staff can tell you about support available with study, accommodation, finances or seeking referrals to legal advice.
+You can see a psychologist at Macquarie University Student Wellbeing, or a psychologist or counsellor at an external service.
+Student Wellbeing staff can tell you about support available for concerns about study, accommodation, finances or seeking referrals for legal advice.